 Per the BC Program Standards, if the resident requires sick leave for two or more consecutive days, a physician's note certifying the illness shall be required.
-All sick days are monitored by the Program Coordinator.
+All sick days/leaves are tracked in one45 and monitored by the Program Coordinator.
 Anticipated sick days (e.g.: for scheduled procedures) differ only in that advance notice of the resident's absence is expected as soon as the day(s) are known.